Brass or Black Legs (includes both)

 - Cushions contain an eco-friendly, synthetic-down fill made from 283 recycled plastic water bottles.

 - Reversible seat and back cushions for a structured look.

 - Includes two sets of four legs (one set black, one set brass).

 - Non-marking leveler feet can be adjusted for stability on uneven floor surfaces.

 - Kiln-dried 100% FSC®-Certified hardwood inner frame (FSC® 092551) .

 - Manufactured to meet California TB117-2013 fire safety standards without the use of flame retardant additives in the upholstery foam.

 - Product colours may vary slightly from those shown on your display.
-Visit Gus* Modern retailer , to preview samples of, fabric and finish options.
+Visit a Gus* Modern retailer to preview samples of fabric and finish options.

 Professional delivery and installation is available for every product we sell.
 We would be happy to coordinate delivery and installation for you.